Aseman-Land/Meikade/README.md

 #### Build from AUR

 ## To build the project from AUR, simply install the [meikade](https://aur.archlinux.org/packages/meikade) package.
 It will clone and build the project with it's dependencies and package them for you on your computer.
-Thanks to @zoli
+Thanks to [zoli](https://github.com/zoli)

 ```
 yay -S meikade